Based on 1 Reviews

 While moving up, you get to partake in the tranquil environmental elements.
 You might see a crowd of blue sheep brushing on the inclines.
 From the Nyilila Pass, you will have stupendous perspectives on Mt.
 Jomolhari, Tsherimgang, and Jichu Drake.
-From the pass, it is a slow plummet to the camp where you will pass by some yak herder’s tents made of yak fleece.
+From the pass, it is a slow plummet to the camp where you will pass by some yak herder tents made of yak fleece.

 As you descend into the Lingshi bowl, an excellent U-molded valley, you will get a great perspective on Lingshi Dzong.

 Today is the most scenic hiking day, and you can truly relax.
 Not long after beginning, you will come to a chorten beneath Lingshi Dzong.
 Here, you have the decision of remaining on the primary path or taking a diversion up to the Lingshi Dzong (4,220m), which sits right on a high edge.
 This Dzong is under remaking from a 2011 tremor that harmed its focal structure.
 Notwithstanding an exceptionally unique air of spiritualist serenity, Lingshi Dzong gives an incredible view over the valley.
 After Lingshi Dzong you will be passing the towns of Lingshi and Goyul.
-In Goyul, the stone houses are bunched together to shape a little minimal town that is strange in Bhutan where settlements are generally dissipated.
+In Goyul, the stone houses are bunched together to shape a little minimal town which is strange in Bhutan where settlements are generally dissipated.
 On arriving at the camping area at Chebisa you will have a lot of chances to visit the townhouses assuming you feel like it.
 There is additionally a wonderful cascade situated behind the town that merits visiting.